JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

         selStorms = ['Rita', 'Erin', 'Humberto', 'Edouard', ..., 'Nicholas']
 ```

 Next, these parameters are applied to the fullData.
-Some data types, such as geopotential height (a measure of the altitude at which a specific air pressure value is found) come with multiple levels, requring an additional extraction.
+Some data types, such as geopotential height (a measure of the altitude at which a specific air pressure value is found) come with multiple levels, requiring an additional extraction.

-the analysis parameter allows for the data to come with an action like a mean or a median already applied to the data.
+The analysis parameter allows for the data to come with an action like a mean or a median already applied to the data.
 The meanOfMeans analysis takes the mean of the data variable across each storm, then outputs a mean of these individual storm means.

 ```python
     # filters to a specific level if requested